Recurring PSP API guide

 Check the agreement status:GET:/recurring/v3/agreements/{agreementId}GET:/recurring/v3/agreements/{agreementId}/charges/{chargeId} | Optional: compare current agreement and charge state with PSP records and decide if updates are needed. |

-Create charge:POST:/recurring/v3/agreements/{agreementId}/chargesPOST:/recurring/v3/agreements/charges | Create single or batch charges with Psp-Id.
-Card info returned directly in the response body.
+Create charges:POST:/recurring/v4/agreements/charges | Batch-create PSP charges.
+Card info is returned directly in the response body for successful charges.
 PSPs can only create unscheduled charges — scheduled recurring charges with retries are not available. |

-Update the status of the charge:POST:/recurring/v3/agreements/{agreementId}/charges/{chargeId}/capturePOST:/recurring/v3/agreements/{agreementId}/charges/{chargeId}/refundDELETE:/recurring/v3/agreements/{agreementId}/charges/{chargeId} | Communicate capture, refund, and cancel status to Vipps MobilePay.
+Update the status of a reserved charge:POST:/recurring/v3/agreements/{agreementId}/charges/{chargeId}/capturePOST:/recurring/v3/agreements/{agreementId}/charges/{chargeId}/refundDELETE:/recurring/v3/agreements/{agreementId}/charges/{chargeId} | Communicate capture, refund, and cancel status to Vipps MobilePay.
 Payment processing happens in PSP/acquirer systems. |

 Agreements